 4 p.m.
 The Old No. 77 Hotel & Chandlery

 When you check in at The Old No. 77 Hotel & Chandlery, a boutique pet-friendly hotel located just a few blocks from The French Quarter, Fido will be treated like the VIP (very important pet) that he is.
-He’ll be greeted with a pet bed, bowls, ID tags with contact information, and treats for use during your stay.
+He’ll be greeted with treats and a pet bed, bowls and ID tags with contact information for use during your stay.
 When it’s time to walk the dog, Lafayette Square is close by.
 The hotel is also conveniently located in the revitalized Arts, Warehouse and Museum District in the heart of downtown New Orleans, so most places are walkable or a short Uber ride away.
-The Old No. 77 Hotel & Chandlery welcomes two pets of any size for an additional fee of $45 per stay.
-Nightly rates start at $85.
+The Old No. 77 Hotel & Chandlery welcomes three pets of any size for an additional fee of $30 per stay.

 5 p.m.
 Southern Paws

-Start off the weekend by spoiling your furry friend at this locally owned bakery and pet boutique on Toulouse Street in the French Quarter.
-Stock up on freshly made treats for the weekend and pick out a souvenir for your pup at Southern Paws.
-The store has a large selection of New Orleans Saints collars and gear, Mardi Gras-themed outfits and all kinds of toys that would make a great keepsake from your NOLA getaway.
+Start off the weekend by spoiling your furry friend at Southern Paws in the French Quarter.
+Stock up on freshly made treats for the weekend and pick out a souvenir for your pup at this locally-owned bakery and pet boutique.
+The store has a large selection of New Orleans Saints collars and gear, Mardi Gras-themed outfits and all kinds of toys that’ll make a great keepsake from your NOLA getaway.

 6 p.m.
 Cafe Amelie